crespoantonio/cypress_typescript_ui/Test Cases.md

 4) Enter registered username in username textbox
 5) Enter password in password textbox
 6) Click on login button
-7) User must successfully login to the web page
-8) Click on Myaccount link
-9) Click on Account details
+7) Click on Account details
-10) User can view account details where he can change his pasword also.
+8) User can view account details where he can change his pasword also.

 ### Log out
 1) Open the browser